 Our Vision for Sustainable Waste Management

-Energy from Waste (EfW) is an important part of an overall sustainable waste management approach, recognized in the European Union and U.S. EPA waste management hierarchies as preferable to landfilling for those materials remaining after waste reduction, reuse and recycling efforts have been exhausted.
-After recycling takes place, EfW facilities recover energy from remaining waste materials in an environmentally sound manner.
-While doing so, EfW facilities reduce our need for fossil-based energy and reduce greenhouse gas (GHG) emissions relative to landfilling.
-According to U.S. EPA life-cycle emission analysis, EfW facilities reduce the amount of CO2e in the atmosphere by approximately one ton for every ton of municipal solid waste (MSW) combusted.
+WTE is recognized in the U.S. EPA and European Union waste management hierarchies as preferable to landfilling for the materials remaining after waste reduction, reuse and recycling efforts are exhausted.
+By recovering both energy and metals from this stream, WTE facilities reduce the need for fossil-based energy and reduce greenhouse gas (GHG) emissions relative to landfilling.
+According to the U.S. EPA life-cycle emission analysis, WTE facilities reduce the amount of CO2 equivalents (CO2e) in the atmosphere by approximately one ton for every ton of municipal solid waste (MSW) combusted.

-To forestall the most severe impacts of climate change, scientists have concluded that we need to keep global temperature rise well below 2.0 degrees Celsius.
-Within the waste management sector, this will take transformative change.
-Fully implanting the waste management hierarchy globally will be a major step forward—achieving the recycling and energy recovery rates of leaders in Europe will reduce GHG emissions by one billion metric tonnes of carbon equivalents per year by 2050.
+Minimizing the most severe impacts of climate change will require transformative change across all sectors of the economy, including waste and materials management.
+Fully implementing the waste management hierarchy globally will be a major step forward.
+Achieving the same recycling and energy recovery rates in the United States as that of leaders in Europe will reduce GHG emissions by one billion metric tons of carbon equivalents per year by 2050.

-One key component will be drastically reducing, if not outright eliminating, landfilling.
-Landfilling is the world’s third-largest source of anthropogenic methane, a potent GHG over 80 times as strong as CO2 over a 20-year timeframe.
-Waste reduction, recycling, composting and anaerobic digestion will all play important roles; however, there will always be a need to manage the residual waste remaining after aggressively implementing source reduction, material reuse and recycling.
-This is where energy recovery augmented with novel materials management technologies will likely continue to play a key role.
+One key component will be drastically reducing, if not eliminating, landfilling of biodegradable wastes.
+Landfilling is the third-largest source of anthropogenic methane globally, a potent GHG more than 80 times as strong as CO2 over 20 years, a period increasingly seen as relevant to mitigating global climate change.
+Furthermore, new measurement data show landfills to be a greater emitter than previously thought.
+While waste reduction, recycling, composting and anaerobic digestion (AD) will all play vital roles, we must realistically plan for the wastes remaining.
+This is where novel materials management technologies augmented with WTE will continue to play a key role.

-Making energy recovery facilities more efficient, reducing their size and the complexity of resources needed for their construction, integrating them into microgrids and combined heat and power systems, and mining combustion ash for all usable materials are imperatives for the future.
-Our work today already puts us in a leadership position in many of these areas; however, we recognize that the extent of the challenge presented will require even more innovation.
-It is for this reason that we continue to evaluate evolving technologies, including carbon capture and sequestration, that may help reduce the carbon footprint of energy recovery even further in the future, while minimizing other environmental impacts.
+Our work today already puts us in a leadership position in many of these areas.
+We know, however, that there are challenges requiring even greater innovation.
+That’s why we continue to evaluate evolving technologies, including carbon capture and sequestration, that may help further reduce the carbon footprint of energy recovery while minimizing other environmental impacts.